bathom14/GravebloomReference/content/003 Classes/Sorcerer/Sorcerer.md

 | [Storm Sorcery](https://dnd5e.wikidot.com/sorcerer:storm-sorcery)                                                  | Sword Coast Adventurer's Guide  <br>Xanathar's Guide to Everything                                            |
 | [Wild Magic](https://dnd5e.wikidot.com/sorcerer:wild-magic)                                                        | Player's Handbook                                                                                             |

+### Level 2: Sorcerous Surge

+An event in your past left an indelible mark on you, infusing you with simmering magic.
+As a Bonus Action, you can unleash that magic for 1 minute, during which you gain the following benefits:

+- The spell save DC of your Sorcerer spells increases by 1.
+- You have Advantage on the attack rolls of Sorcerer spells you cast.

+You can use this feature twice, and you regain all expended uses of it when you finish a Long Rest.

 ### Level 2: Metamagic